 For more detail on the structure of DNA read the article: DNA story: The structure and function of DNA

-A haploid genome is consist of 3.7 billion base pairs per cells.
+A haploid genome is made up of 3.7 billion base pairs per cells.
 If we consider the DNA of all body cells and make a single long chain we can reach to the sun and believe me it is longer than that distance.

 The folding of DNA is started when the proteins called Histones interact with DNA.
 The eukaryotic DNA packaging is organized into 3 major structures;

 - 30nm fiber